-We provide regular individual counselling appointments for up to twelve months, focusing on drug and/or alcohol issues for people who have a history of involvement with the criminal justice system.
+We provide regular individual counselling appointments for up to 12 months, focusing on drug and/or alcohol issues for people who have a history of involvement with the criminal justice system.
 The Transitional AOD Project is a confidential service.

 To be eligible for the project, clients must have:

-- A history of alcohol and/or drug misuse, and
+- A history of alcohol and/or drug use, and

-- A history of imprisonment that is related to alcohol and/or drug misuse.
+- A history of imprisonment that is related to alcohol and/or drug use.

 The following groups of people will be given priority of access to the project: